 \section{Method}

 We want the planner to have access to a \emph{\TE {} dynamics function} $(F)$ that can work with \TEAs.
 If $F$ is available, then using it for planning is straightforward.
-For example, one can use a shooting-based planner with $F$ to select an action from state $s_k$ as shown in \Cref{alg:using_fte_with_shooting_planner}.
+For example, one can use a shooting-based planner with $F$ to select an action from any state $s$ as shown in \Cref{alg:using_fte_with_shooting_planner}.
 However, $F$ is usually not readily available.
-In the standard planning setup, the agent has access to the primitive dynamics function $(f)$ which samples from one step primitive transition and reward function.
-As a simple solution, we can wrap $f$ in a loop (as shown in \Cref{alg:long_horizon_transition_function} in the Appendix) to obtain $\fip$.
-This holds as we assumed $f$ is accurate for all $0\le t \le \dtenv$.
+In the standard planning setup, the agent has access to the primitive dynamics function $(f)$ which samples from the one step primitive transition and reward distribution.
+A simple solution is to wrap $f$ in a loop (as shown in \Cref{alg:long_horizon_transition_function} in the Appendix) to obtain $\fip$.
+This holds as we assumed that $f$ is accurate for all $0\le t \le \dtenv$.
 We call this the \emph{iterative primitive dynamics function}.
 Although $\fip$ accurately captures $F$, it fails to facilitate the speed of execution.
 The time required by $\fip$ to simulate the outcome due to a \TEA~ is dependent on the duration of the action itself.
 However, if we had access to $F$, this would have been a constant time evaluation.

-To fix this, we use neural networks and approximate $F$ using $\fhattea$.
-We can then use $\fhattea$ to predict the next state and reward due to a temporally-extended action from a given state.
-For learning $\fhattea$, we use the framework of MBRL.
-We collect data by interacting with the environment and use the data to train a neural network to predict a distribution over the next states and a point estimate for the reward.
-Once $\fhattea$ is learned, it can be used for planning.
-In this work, we use a shooting-based planner and use \Cref{alg:using_fte_with_shooting_planner} with $\fhattea \approx F$ in order to select actions, as we do in this work.
+\textbf{Approximating $F$ :} We address this by using neural networks to approximate $F$ using $\fhattea$.
+This allows us to predict the next state and reward due to a temporally-extended action from a given state in constant time.
+For learning this model, we use the framework of MBRL.
+We collect data by interacting with the environment and use the data to train $\fhattea$ to predict a distribution over the next states and a point estimate for the reward.
+The learned model can then be used for planning.
+For example, \Cref{alg:using_fte_with_shooting_planner} can be used with $\fhattea$ instead of $F$ to select actions, as we do in this work.

 \textbf{Selecting $\dtmin$ and $\dtmax$ :} Unlike other action variables, the range of $\delta t$ does not come from the environment and has to be set by the planner.
 If the range is too large, the search for the optimal $\delta t$ becomes harder while a smaller range can limit the search.
 However, as the range simply influences the spread of the distribution used to sample $\dt$, its value need not be set precisely.